DETAILED ACTION

 With respect to claim 31, Glavina et al, as modified, discloses:

-wherein the first controller is programmed to interpret the second cell count obtained from a respective one of the plurality of specimen analyzers to determine the set of target value and limit value (obvious in view of combination; Nagai teaches cell count.
+wherein the first controller is programmed to interpret the second cell count from one of the plurality of specimen analyzers to determine the reference set of target value and limit value in common for the plurality of specimen analyzers (obvious in view of combination; Nagai teaches cell count.
 Glavina discloses target and limit values.)

 With respect to claim 32, Glavina et al, as modified, discloses:

-wherein the first controller is programmed to interpret the second cell counts obtained from at least some of the plurality of specimen analyzers to determine the set of target value and limit value (obvious in view of combination; Nagai teaches cell count.
+wherein the first controller is programmed to interpret the second cell counts from at least some of the plurality of specimen analyzers to determine the reference set of target value and limit value in common for the plurality of specimen analyzers (obvious in view of combination; Nagai teaches cell count.
 Glavina discloses target and limit values.)

 With respect to claim 33, Glavina et al discloses: